chylex/Minecraft-Phantom-Panel/README.md

 * **Agent Configuration**
   - `MAX_INSTANCES` is the number of instances that can be created.
   - `MAX_MEMORY` is the maximum amount of RAM that can be distributed among all instances.
 Use a positive integer with an optional suffix 'M' for MB, or 'G' for GB.
 Examples: `4096M`, `16G`
+  - `MAX_CONCURRENT_BACKUP_COMPRESSION_TASKS` is how many backup compression tasks can run at the same time.
+Limiting concurrent compression tasks limits memory usage of compression, but it increases time between backups because the next backup is only scheduled once the current one completes.
+Default: `1`
 * **Minecraft Configuration**
   - `JAVA_SEARCH_PATH` is a path to a folder which will be searched for Java runtime installations.
 Linux default: `/usr/lib/jvm`
   - `ALLOWED_SERVER_PORTS` is a comma-separated list of ports and port ranges that can be used as Minecraft Server ports.
 Example: `25565,25900,26000-27000`